kanidm/kanidm/book/src/integrations/oauth2.md

 <secret>
 ```

-### Configure the Resource Server
+### Configure the Client/Resource Server

 On your client, you should configure the client ID as the `oauth2_rs_name` from Kanidm, and the
 password to be the value shown in `oauth2_rs_basic_secret`.
 Ensure that the code
 challenge/verification method is set to S256.

-You should now be able to test authorisation.
+You should now be able to test authorisation to the client.

-## Resetting Resource Server Security Material
+## Resetting Client Security Material

 In the case of disclosure of the basic secret or some other security event where you may wish to
 invalidate a services active sessions/tokens.
 You can reset the secret material of the server with: